 Taking on a bathroom renovation is no easy task.
 It requires a great deal of planning and management to ensure everything runs smoothly and goes to plan.

-To a complete a bathroom renovation, first consider the reason for the renovation and what you want to get out of your new bathroom.
+To complete, a bathroom renovation, first consider the reason for the renovation and what you want to get out of your new bathroom.
 Work out a budget that you can afford and base a design around that budget.
 With the planning done, you can then start the renovation.

 First, it’s very important that the room is completely waterproof.
 When the room is waterproof, the fixtures that need to be tiled in can be installed the fixtures can be installed – this generally includes the vanity and inset baths.
 Next, the tiler can lay the tiles and apply the grout.
 With the tiles laid, the remaining fixtures can be installed, ready for the plumber.
 The plumber can then connect all the fixtures to the water supply.
 All that is then left to do is to pain and accessories your brand new bathroom.